 Five Event Marketing Strategies to Implement

 As you cut out some of your less productive event marketing practices, you can replace them with new ones to provide your audience (and future registrants) with a more compelling message.

 There are many ways to successfully market an event through email, but these simple tips will help you get started:

-- Make it easy to navigate on all devices: many recipients will likely view your email on a smartphone or tablet.
-However, a message that’s difficult to read or view on a mobile device will reach a significantly smaller audience.
+Many recipients will likely view your email on a smartphone or tablet.
+However, message that’s difficult to read or view on a mobile device will reach a significantly smaller audience.
 In fact, an email with poor mobile optimization will likely be deleted in under three seconds.

 2. Edit and proofread.

 Once you send an email, you can’t take it back.
 That’s why it’s so important to thoroughly proofread every message.
 Typos, spelling mistakes, and grammatical errors come off as unprofessional and off-putting to your audience.

 3. Use all the tools available to you.

 You can send a message through your email marketing system, through your mobile event app, or even send a message through SMS or text.